comparison

 - You already use Claude Code, Gemini CLI, or another AI CLI

-- You prefer no Python dependencies
+- You prefer no Python dependencies in your shell setup

-- You want real-time visual feedback on routing
+- You want real-time visual feedback on routing decisions

 When to use ShellGPT